Small business tax deductions can trim your tax bill in 2022

 The tax forms you use to deduct business expenses depends on the type of business entity you formed.

 Remember: tax forms have different due dates.
-Get help with determining when business tax deadlines are.
+Get help determining when business tax deadlines are.

-Help for small business tax deductions for 2020
+Help for small business tax deductions for 2022 tax returns

 While small business owners have many strengths, the tax and bookkeeping aspects of their business may not be one of them.
 Luckily, we’re here to help!
-Whether you’re looking for small business tax breaks, bookkeeping, payroll, or general small business tax guidance, we’re here for you.
+Whether you’re looking for small business tax breaks, bookkeeping, payroll, or general small business tax guidance, we have a tax advisor here for you.

-Our tax professionals are well versed in these tax nuances – plus you have the help of experience bookkeeping and payroll experts as well.
+Our tax professionals are well versed in these tax nuances — plus you have the help of experienced bookkeeping and payroll experts as well.
+In addition, if you need help organizing your receipts, expenses, and other documents, use our Year-End Tax Filing Readiness service.
+Work with a tax professional who can get your paperwork in order, helping you avoid missed deductions, for just $50 per hour.

-Get help from the Block Advisors small business certified tax professionals to keep your business on track so you can focus on what you love.
+Get help from the Block Advisors small business certified tax professionals.
+Keep your business on track so you can focus on what you love.

 Connect with a tax pro near you now.